-On the subject of raw materials, the sharing of knowledge and collaboration with ETRMA and USTMA on 6PPD-Quinone continued in 2022.
+On the subject of raw materials, the sharing of knowledge and collaboration mainly with ETRMA and USTMA on the transformation chemical substance 6PPD-Quinone continued in 2023.

-On the topic of nanomaterials, the TIP initiated the development of a method to simulate and analyse the potential release of nanomaterials during the use phase of tyres.
-TIP's collaboration with the OECD (Organisation for Economic Co-operation and Development) is also continuing, following the development of a sector-specific guide containing best practices of reference for the research, development and industrialisation of new nanomaterials so as to ensure that the use of any nanomaterial is safe for people and the environment.
-Also on this issue, TIP supported the OECD by actively supporting the preparation of the guide "Moving Towards a Safe(r) Innovation Approach (SIA) for More Sustainable Nanomaterials and Nano-enabled Products" (published on 22 December 2020) which includes extremely topical elements, including those related to the emerging Safe and Sustainable-by Design (SSbD) theme, of certain importance for the debate launched in 2021 and carried on in 2022 at the European Commission level.
+On the topic of nanomaterials, the TIP initiated the development of a method to simulate and analyse the potential release of nanomaterials during the use phase of tyres: preliminary results on the development of this methodology will be shared with the scientific community through the publication of an article in a scientific journal with a scientific editorial board ("peer-reviewed editorial board") during 2024 TIP's collaboration with the OECD (Organisation for Economic Co-operation and Development) is also continuing, following the development of a sector-specific guide154 containing best practices of reference for the research, development and industrialisation of new nanomaterials so as to ensure that the use of any nanomaterial is safe for people and the environment.
+Also on this issue, TIP supported the OECD by actively supporting the preparation of the guide "Moving Towards a Safe(r) Innovation Approach (SIA) for More Sustainable Nanomaterials and Nano-enabled Products"155 (published on 22 December 2020) which includes extremely topical elements, including those related to the emerging Safe and Sustainable-by Design (SSbD) theme, of certain importance for the debate launched in 2021 and carried on in the next two years at the European Commission level.